• Skip to primary navigation

 I used cherry tomatoes, spring peas, cucumbers, and bell peppers.
 The best thing about this orzo pesto salad, besides being easy to make, is that it lets the pasta and veggies shine.
 The only additions are olive oil, fresh red wine vinegar, mozzarella, pesto, and fresh herbs.
 That is it!

 If you like salads, let me share a few more that I love!!
 How about this Green Goddess Pasta Salad?
-It is light, healthy, and so delicious!
+It is light and so delicious!
 I also love this Fruit and Microgreen Salad.
 It comes together quickly and is really tasty!
 Another pasta recipe that is really yummy and similar to this one is my Couscous Salad with Roasted Veggies.

 Looking for other salad ideas?
 I have plenty more, check them out here!